-3.4 Use of information
+3.4 Use of Information

-3.4.1 Scientific advice
+3.4.1 Scientific Advice

-Section 20 of CEAA, 2012 requires that every federal authority with specialist or expert information or knowledge with respect to a project subject to an EA make that information or knowledge available to the Agency.
-The Agency will advise the proponent of the availability of any pertinent information or knowledge so that it can be incorporated into the EIS, along with, as appropriate, expert and specialist knowledge provided by other levels of government.
+Section 20 of CEAA 2012 requires that every federal authority with specialist or expert information or knowledge with respect to a Project subject to an EA make that information or knowledge available to the Agency.
+The Agency will advise the Proponent of the availability of any pertinent information or knowledge so that it can be incorporated into the EIS, along with, as appropriate, expert and specialist knowledge provided by other levels of government.

-3.4.2 Community knowledge and Aboriginal traditional knowledge
+3.4.2 Community Knowledge and Aboriginal Traditional Knowledge

-Sub-section 19(3) of CEAA, 2012 states that "the environmental assessment of a designated project may take into account community knowledge and Aboriginal traditional knowledge".
-For the purposes of these guidelines, community knowledge and Aboriginal traditional knowledge refer to knowledge acquired and accumulated by a community or an Aboriginal community, through generations of living in close contact with nature.
+Sub-section 19(3) of CEAA 2012 states that "the environmental assessment of a designated Project may take into account community knowledge and Aboriginal traditional knowledge".
+For the purposes of these guidelines, community knowledge and Aboriginal traditional knowledge refers to knowledge acquired and accumulated by a community or an Aboriginal community, through generations of living in close contact with nature.

-The proponent will incorporate into the EIS the community and Aboriginal traditional knowledge to which it has access or that is acquired through Aboriginal engagement activities, in keeping with appropriate ethical standards and without breaking obligations of confidentiality, if any.
+The Proponent will incorporate into the EIS the community and Aboriginal traditional knowledge to which it has access or that is acquired through Aboriginal engagement activities, in keeping with appropriate ethical standards and without breaking obligations of confidentiality, if any.
 Agreement should be obtained from Aboriginal groups regarding the use, management and protection of their existing traditional knowledge information during and after the EA.

-3.4.3 Existing information
+3.4.3 Existing Information

-In preparing the EIS, the proponent is encouraged to make use of existing information relevant to the project.
-However, when relying on existing information to meet requirements of the EIS Guidelines, the proponent will either include the information directly in the EIS or clearly direct the reader to where it may obtain the information (i.e., through cross-referencing).
-When relying on existing information, the proponent will also comment on how the data have been applied to the project, clearly separate factual lines of evidence from inference, and state any limitations on the inferences or conclusions that can be drawn from the existing information.
+In preparing the EIS, the Proponent is encouraged to make use of existing information relevant to the Project.
+However, when relying on existing information to meet requirements of the EIS Guidelines, the Proponent will either include the information directly in the EIS or clearly direct the reader to where it may obtain the information (i.e., through cross-referencing).
+When relying on existing information, the Proponent will also comment on how the data have been applied to the Project, clearly separate factual lines of evidence from inference, and state any limitations on the inferences or conclusions that can be drawn from the existing information.

-3.4.4 Confidential information
+3.4.4 Confidential Information

-In implementing CEAA, 2012, the Government of Canada is committed to promoting public participation in the environmental assessment of projects and providing access to the information on which environmental assessments are based.
-All documents prepared or submitted by the proponent or any other stakeholder in relation to the environmental assessment are included in the Canadian Environmental Assessment Registry (CEAR) and made available to the public on request.
-For this reason, the EIS will not contain:
+In implementing CEAA 2012, the Government of Canada is committed to promoting public participation in the environmental assessment of projects and providing access to the information on which environmental assessments are based.
+All documents prepared or submitted by the Proponent or any other stakeholder in relation to the environmental assessment are included in the Canadian Environmental Assessment Registry (CEAR) and made available to the public on request.
+For this reason, the EIS will not contain

-- Information that is sensitive or confidential (i.e., financial, commercial, scientific, technical, personal, cultural or other nature), that is treated consistently as confidential, and the person affected has not consented to the disclosure; or, - Information that may cause harm to a person or harm to the environment as a result of disclosure through its disclosure.
+- information that is sensitive or confidential (i.e., financial, commercial, scientific, technical, personal, cultural or other nature), that is treated consistently as confidential, and the person affected has not consented to the disclosure, or - information that may cause harm to a person or harm to the environment through its disclosure.

-The proponent will consult with the Agency regarding whether specific information requested by these guidelines will be treated as confidential.
+The Proponent will consult with the Agency regarding whether specific information requested by these guidelines will be treated as confidential.

-3.5 Presentation and organization of the EIS
+3.5 Presentation and Organization of the EIS

-To facilitate the identification of the documents submitted and their placement in the Canadian Environmental Assessment Registry, the title page of the EIS and its related documents will contain the following information:
+To facilitate the identification of the documents submitted and their placement in the Canadian Environmental Assessment Registry (CEAR), the title page of the EIS and its related documents will contain the following information:

-- Project name and location;
+- project name and location

-- Title of the document, including the term "environmental impact statement";
+- title of the document, including the term "environmental impact statement"

-- Subtitle of the document:
+- subtitle of the document

-- Name of the proponent; and,
+- name of the Proponent

-- The date.
+- the date